chiamp/muzero-cartpole/README.md

 ## File Descriptions
 * `classes.py` holds data structure classes used by MuZero
-* `main.py` holds functions for self-play, MCTS, training, testing and recording
+* `main.py` holds functions for self-play, MCTS, training and testing
 	* `self_play` is the main function to call; it initiates self-play and trains MuZero
 * `models/` holds saved neural network models used by MuZero
 * `replay_buffers/` holds replay buffer instances, saved during self-play
+* `recordings/` holds video file recordings of game renders when testing MuZero
 * `assets/` holds media files used in this `README.md`
 * `requirements.txt` holds all required dependencies, which can be installed by typing `pip install -r requirements.txt` in the command line

 For this project, I'm using Python 3.7.4.

-For the lunar lander environment, the following commands must be executed in Anaconda:
-* `conda install swig`
-* `pip install box2d`

-See [here](https://stackoverflow.com/questions/54252800/python-cant-install-box2d-swig-exe-failed-with-error-code-1) for additional information.

 ## Additional Resources
 * [Full interview with David Silver, who led the AlphaGo team](https://www.youtube.com/watch?v=uPUEq8d73JI)